tronikos/esphome-magnetometer-water-gas-meter/README.md

     substitutions:
       # For water one of: CCF, ft³, gal, L, m³
       # For gas one of: CCF, ft³, m³
+      # For better accuracy avoid using large units like CCF and m³.
+      # You can always change the unit later in Home Assistant.
       volume_unit: 'gal'
       i2c_scl: GPIO5  # D1
       i2c_sda: GPIO4  # D2